 As a result, alpaca is considered a specialty fiber with limited available supply.
 However, since 1984, alpacas have appeared, almost simultaneously, in countries where they had never been seen before.
 There is a steadily growing number of breeders entering the alpaca market in Canada, New Zealand, Australia, Europe, and the United States.
-Alpacas are appearing in Japan and Europe, as well.
+Alpacas are appearing in Japan as well.
 Ranches are now located in every state in the U.S., more than 4000 ranches in all, with the largest number of registered alpacas in Ohio, followed by the State of Washington, and Oregon.

 Such broad-based interest usually indicates real value and potential!

 The ultimate step in evolution is a world-class alpaca fiber industry centered here in the United States.
 It is estimated that this will likely require several hundred thousand alpacas.
 Currently, there are 192,871 alpacas registered in the U.S. The focus on fiber has increased considerably in the last few years, with more breeders getting their fiber into production.